Snojj25/linalg-rs/README.md

-# Sukker - Linear Algebra library written in rust
+# linalg-rs - Linear Algebra library written in rust

 Linear algebra in Rust!
 ---

-Parallelized using rayon with support for many common datatypes, sukker tries to make matrix operations easier for the user, while still giving you as the user the performance you deserve.
+Parallelized using rayon with support for many common datatypes, linalg-rs tries to make matrix operations easier for the user, while still giving you as the user the performance you deserve.

 Regular matrices have many features already ready, while